A detailed description of Sellaronda ski circuit - Interactive mapScroll down

 All of the runs together take about one and a half hours, depending on how good a skier you are.

 Where to stay?
 There are many accommodation options in all the villages and ski resorts in the Dolomites surrounding the Sella Massif.
-If you are looking for an accommodation (room, suite or apartments in hotels, garni, chalets or holiday apartments, residence and vacation rentals) for your ski holiday, use our inquiry form.
+If you are looking for accommodations (room, suite or apartments in hotel, garni, chalet or holiday apartments residence and vacation rental) for your ski holiday, use our inquiry form.
 Vacation offers will then be sent to you right away.

-Discover the path of the ski slopes and ski lifts of the Sellaronda, as well as the accommodations in the interactive map of the Sella Ronda ski circuit.
+Discover the path of the ski slopes and ski lifts of the Sellaronda, as well as the accommodations in the interactive map of the Sella Ronda in the Dolomiti Superski area.

 The Sella Ronda runs going anticlockwise are marked in green and the clockwise runs are marked in orange.
 Which direction of the Sella Ronda should I choose?
 Here is a description for both directions.